Seeing Pittsburgh’s iconic buildings from the inside out is a treat to be taken full advantage of by long-term locals and visitors new to town.

 Allegheny County Courthouse and Jail Complex

 Having never fully walked around the outside of this building, I was surprised by the size of this 1884 courthouse.
 The inner courtyard, with a lovely functioning fountain, is quite grand.
 This was the one building with security.
-It was a surprise to learn that even by the late 1800s, this was the third courthouse the city had.
+It was a surprise to learn that even by the late 1800s, this was the third courthouse Pittsburgh had.
 Not sure what happened to the first, but the second caught fire.
 Although the two courtrooms that were open were about as bland as any seen on Law & Order (yes, even the Gold Room), the Syrian arches, French Gothic dormer windows, and marble stairs make the interior well-worth exploring—when you’re not called for jury duty or other less pleasant reasons.

 The former Carnegie Free Library & Allegheny Branch